 Universities will also normally require passes at GCSE level in maths and English.

-The requirements will be similar for an apprenticeship when they start in 2022 (in England only).
+The requirements are similar for an apprenticeship (available in England only).

 Universities and your employer will also take into account your experience as a support worker when assessing your application.